Frequently asked questions

 Will my insurance pay for this treatment?

-- The exam evaluation and imaging are also normally covered.
+- The exam evaluation and imaging are normally covered.

-- Currently, health insurance does not pay for regenerative treatments, including Stem Cell, PRP, Prolozone, Prolotherapy or AmnioFix.
+- Currently, health insurance does not pay for regenerative treatments, including Stem Cell, PRP, Prolozone, or Prolotherapy.
 In certain instances, we have been able to have workers’ compensation pay for the treatments.

 Do I need a single injection or a series?